 A Lot of people in the Phoenix Metroplex area are led to believe that tile roofs are lifetime roofs.
 Usually not true!
 I recently met a wonderful young family from the East Coast who is moving into their recently purchased home in our valley of the sun.
 They called me to give them a price on some rotting fascia and a few other issues.
 No signs of leaks inside the house……

 The house has a tile roof and is slightly over 20 years old.
-The problem with tile roofs is what cannot be seen from the ground or without some investigation from an experienced and honest Licensed Roofing Contractor.
+The problem with tile roofs is what cannot be seen from the ground or without some investigation from a Tile Roofing Institute Certified and honest Licensed Roofing Contractor.
 I looked to the critical areas first:

 3. Trim tile

 6. Chipped tile.

 1. The underlayment is curling and badly deteriorated especially where exposed to UV rays.
 The fascia is rotting in a few areas which tells me the water is not running where it is intended.
 There are a number of broken roof tiles that should be replaced.
 The valleys were installed improperly and because of the age and the condition of he felt will be leaking soon.
 There is a lot of debris from a large tree that has been dropping leaves for many years adding to the deterioration and the microbiological attacks on the underlayment.

 1. Considering the age of the roof, the amount of deterioration of the underlayment, the loose and broken trim tile.
 All the underlayment will need to be replaced.

 UUUUGGGHH!, they say, we’re are on a tight budget.
 Is there anything else we can do to hold out for a year or so?

 2. I dissected the roof and categorized in order of importance, Safety (falling tile), living space potential leaks (valleys, pipes, deteriorated felt and broken tiles).
 And finally, overhangs and chipped tile that has the least amount of effect on the waterproofing of the roof system.